spack/spack/lib/spack/docs/packaging_guide.rst

        return (flags, None, None)

-Because these methods can pass values through environment variables, it is important not to override these variables unnecessarily in other package methods.
+Because these methods can pass values through environment variables, it is important not to override these variables unnecessarily (E.g. setting ``env['CFLAGS']``) in other package methods when using non-default flag handlers.
 In the ``setup_environment`` and ``setup_dependent_environment`` methods, use the ``append_flags`` method of the ``EnvironmentModifications`` class to append values to a list of flags whenever the flag handler is ``env_flags``.
-If the package passes flags through the environment or the build system manually (in the install method, for example), we recommend using the default flag handler or rewriting the package to pass its flags through the flag handler rather than manually.
+If the package passes flags through the environment or the build system manually (in the install method, for example), we recommend using the default flag handler, or removind manual references and implementing a custom flag handler method that adds the desired flags to export as environment variables or pass to the build system.
 Manual flag passing is likely to interfere with the ``env_flags`` and ``build_system_flags`` methods.

 In rare circumstances such as compiling and running small unit tests, a package developer may need to know what are the appropriate compiler